CatalogueLegacies/antconc.github.io/_episodes/02-importing-data.md

 keypoints:
 - "Use the `Open` option to import data"
 - "You can import individual files or a folder"
-- "AntConc works only with plain text files with the file extension .txt"
+- "AntConc works only with plain text files, for example those with the file extension .txt"
 - "AntConc will not read common formats like .doc, .xls, or .pdf.
 You will need to convert these into .txt files to use AntConc."
 ---

 ## Importing data

 >## What kinds of data files can I import?
->AntConc works only with plain text files with the file extension .txt.
-Other types of plain text file (e.g. .csv, .tsv, .xml) can be imported into AntConc if their file extension is changed to .txt, though - depending on your use case - doing so may not enable you to use the dataset as intended.
+>AntConc works only with plain text files, such as those with the file extension .txt.
+Other types of plain text file (e.g. .csv, .tsv, .xml,.html) can be imported into AntConc, though - depending on your use case - doing so may not enable you to use the dataset as intended.
+AntConc will not read common formats like .doc, .xls, or .pdf.
+You will need to convert these into .txt files to use AntConc.
->More commonly, catalogue data will be processed so that particular fields can be analysed in AntConc.
+>A common approach to catalogue data is to process it so that particular fields can be analysed in AntConc.
 For information on how we processed the .txt files in [BM-MDG.zip](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/BM-MDG.zip) for use in AntConc, see [*Creation of the BMSatire Descriptions corpus*](http://doi.org/10.5281/zenodo.3245037).
 {: .callout}

 >## Create your first AntConc project (using provided data)